PRTGN-Development-Team/.github/profile/README.md

 ## Joining the PRTGN Development Team

+Our current devlopment workflow has the [RustRover IDE](https://www.jetbrains.com/rust/) from [JetBrains](https://github.com/JetBrains) run on either Fedora Linux 42 or Windows 11 with Fedora Linux 42 WSL for compileing.

 There are two main ways to join the PRTGN Development Team.

 ### Self Invitation